miin000/SmartWarehouse/TechReview/readme.md

 Document rõ ràng các file migration và model.
 Luôn kiểm tra lại trước khi thực thi migration trên môi trường sản xuất.

+Creating cookies
+After receiving an HTTP request, a server can send one or more Set-Cookie headers with the response.
+The browser usually stores the cookie and sends it with requests made to the same server inside a Cookie HTTP header.
+You can specify an expiration date or time period after which the cookie shouldn’t be sent.
+You can also set additional restrictions to a specific domain and path to limit where the cookie is sent.
+For details about the header attributes mentioned below, refer to the Set-Cookie reference article.
+The Set-Cookie HTTP response header sends cookies from the server to the user agent.
+A simple cookie is set like this:
+Set-Cookie: <cookie-name>=<cookie-value>
+This instructs the server sending headers to tell the client to store a pair of cookies:
+HTTP/2.0 200 OK
+Content-Type: text/html
+Set-Cookie: cookie_name=value
+Set-Cookie: second_cookie_name=value2
+[page content]

+Then, with every subsequent request to the server, the browser sends all previously stored cookies back to the server using the Cookie header.
+GET /page.html HTTP/2.0
+Host: example.org
+Cookie: cookie_name=value; second_cookie_name=value2

 ### MVC

 ### MySQL/SQL/postgresSQL/no-sql Database (Firebase, Mongo DB)